-Michigan Individual Income Tax - e-File 2013
+Michigan Individual Income Tax - e-File 2017

-Michigan anticipates retrieving and acknowledging IIT e-file returns on the same day the IRS opens for e-file.
+The Internal Revenue Service (IRS) opens the IIT 2018 e-file season in January 2018.
+Michigan will retrieve and acknowledge IIT e-file returns on the same day the IRS opens for e-file.
 E-filing and choosing Direct Deposit is the fastest way to receive your Michigan refund.

 E-file with Commercial Tax Software – Do it yourself.
 Buy tax preparation software either over-the-counter or online and prepare your own return.
 The software’s question and answer format makes doing taxes much easier than filling out tax forms.
 Several software companies offer FREE e-file services to qualified Michigan taxpayers.
 If you do not qualify to file for FREE, you may also e-file for a small fee.